wushouhe/fabric-tools/build-hyperledgerFabric-for-UBUNTU-linux-on-z.md

     > ***NOTE:*** The installation of the docker.io package includes the starting
     >of the Docker daemon.
     >
-    >In order to run the Docker commands from a
+    >In order to issue Docker commands from a
     > non-root user without prefixing the command with sudo, the non-root user
     >needs to be added to the  docker group:
     > **sudo groupadd docker**